secariolabs/secariolabs.github.io/README.md

 _Figure 1 - Caption for the image_
 ```

-**Patern:** The caption text should be between undercores and directly below the image line (no empty lines between them)
+**Pattern:** The caption text should be between undercores and directly below the image line (no empty lines between them)

 #### Code blocks